mantidproject/mantidimaging/docs/user_docs/explanations/gui/loading_saving.rst

 .. image:: ../../../_static/save_as_image_files.png
     :alt: Save dialog

-This prompts you to select the image stack you wish to save, whether to save as a sinogram stack the directory in which you wish to save it and the name prefix.
+This prompts you to select the image stack you wish to save, choose whether to save it as a sinogram stack, specify the destination directory and set the filename prefix.
 In the case of TIFF and FITS the individual image filenames will be a concatenation of this prefix and the index of the image in the stack.